FrietzeLabUVM/cutruntools/README.md

 cd ../macs2.narrow.aug18
 sbatch ./integrate.footprinting.sh CR_BCL11A_W9_r1_S17_aligned_reads_peaks.narrowPeak
 ```
 Beautiful footprinting figures will be located in the directory `fimo.result`.
-Footprinting figures are created for every motif found by MEME-chip, but only the right motif (associated with TF) will have have a proper looking shape.
-Users can scan through individual motif's footprint.
+Footprinting figures are created for every motif found by MEME-chip, but only the right motif (associated with TF) will have a proper looking shape.
+Users can scan through all the motifs' footprints.